-Caves Beach is a very popular beach in Lake Macquarie.
+Caves Beach is a popular beach at Lake Macquarie.

-The southern end of the beach is where most visitors stay.
-The flags and lifeguards, cafe, picnic tables and toilets are all located there.
-There’s surfing as well.
+The beach's southern end is where most visitors spend the day.
+The flags, lifeguards, cave network, cafe, picnic tables and toilets are all located there.

 The beach is patrolled from the September/October school holidays to the April school holidays.
-Swim between the flags.
+Swim between the flags to stay safe.

 The water quality is rated ‘very good’.

-The car park is located beside the Surf Life Saving Club, so you can easily access your car during the day.
+The car park is beside the Caves Beach Surf Life Saving Club, so you can easily access your car during the day.

 If you have boogie boards with handles bring them with you.
 Or anything that slides on the sand.